AyushAggarwal1/Basics-Java/README.md

 This is a basics of java here you can learn java from scratch

-for myqrcode.java you will need some Libraries
+For myqrcode.java you will need some Libraries Download these libraries from Libs folder and add to your IDE